Retaining or Overcoming the Bankmoney Regime?

 To raise one last question: When comparing a full sovereign money approach, including the definite end to the bankmoney privilege, with the partial and gradual introduction of modern sovereign money in the form of digital currency side by side with bankmoney, which way is the better one?
 In view of the complex conflict situation of a coexistence of bankmoney and digital currency, this allegedly less radical and politically more connective option of 'monetary reform light' turns out to be the more complicated one, still inherently unstable and prone to crisis.
 The reason is the continuation of the bankmoney privilege and the mode of functioning of the bankmoney regime.
 In a complete transition from bankmoney to digital currency at a set date, most of the problems discussed above would not even occur in the first place.
 The unavoidable collision of interests and the related political and scientific debates are much the same either way.

 Pragmatically speaking, introducing digital currency in parallel with bankmoney, in whatsoever variant, is at all events a smaller or bigger step forward, coming with the advantages explained above.
-The problems inherent to the present near-complete rule of bankmoney are still much bigger than these problems are with a growing share of digital currency.
+The problems inherent to the present near-complete rule of bankmoney are still much bigger than problems with a growing share of digital currency might be.

 Ali, Robleh / Barrdear, John / Clews, Roger / Southgate, James.
 2014a.
 The economics of digital currencies, Bank of England Quarterly Bulletin, 2014 Q3, 276–286.